picco/treestruct/README.md

 # tree

-Makes manipulating unstructured data in JavaScript more elegant.
+Makes working with unstructured data in JavaScript more convenient and elegant.
 With this tree structure, you can access your data without worrying about property initialization or error checking.

 ## Usage